 Family issues such as divorce can be contentious long after agreements are reached.
 Parents sometimes act on emotions when children are involved by refusing visitation or neglecting child support obligations.
 Florida parents have multiple forms of recourse when the paying parent fails to take responsibility for contributing to a child’s upbringing:

-• Notice of Delinquency.
-The Florida Court Clerks and Comptrollers Office sends a delinquent notice to a non-paying parent after 15 days.
+The Florida Court Clerks and Comptroller’s Office sends a delinquent notice to a non-paying parent after 15 days.
 If payment is not made within 20 days, a judgment can be entered against the other parent, and you may request a suspension of their Florida driver’s license.

-• Income Withholding Order.
-The Florida Department of Revenue (DOR) is responsible for strictly enforcing the payment of child support.
+The Florida Department of Revenue (DOR) strictly enforces child support payments.
 An income withholding order requires an obligor’s employer to deduct wages to be sent to the DOR for disbursement to the non-paying parent.

 If your child’s other parent falls behind or willfully does not make their payments, the experienced Orlando child support lawyers of the O’Mara Law Group will explore and pursue every avenue of relief.